Legion (Mass Effect): Character overview

-Legion is the first representative from the "true geth" consensus encountered by the player in the role of series protagonist Commander Shepard for the original Mass Effect trilogy.
-The "true geth" represents a majority of the geth consensus that refused to follow Saren Arterius and the Reapers to war with all other sentient life in the first Mass Effect, whose geth enemies are revealed in the sequel as members of a splinter heretic faction who worshiped the Reaper Sovereign.
 A collective consciousness formed from 1,183 geth programs, Legion's unit is eleven times more powerful than standard geth mobile platforms as it is meant to contain a host number of "core Geth intelligences" in a single mobile unit.
 In terms of appearance, Legion looks much like other geth units, but is far more advanced and capable of independent thought.

-Unlike EDI, another AI companion, Legion lacks the concept of a sense of humor.
 Designed to interact diplomatically with organic lifeforms, Legion develops a unique fascination with Shepard, whom he refers to as "Shepard-Commander".

+Legion is the first representative from the "true geth" consensus encountered by the player in the role of series protagonist Commander Shepard for the original Mass Effect trilogy.
+The "true geth" represents a majority of the geth consensus that refused to follow Saren Arterius and the Reapers to war with all other sentient life in the first Mass Effect, whose geth enemies are revealed in the sequel as members of a splinter heretic faction who worshiped the Reaper Sovereign.
 Legion's backstory involves him retracing the worlds Shepard had visited in the first Mass Effect, searching for the human who managed to defeat Sovereign and the geth heretic faction.
 Legion eventually found the SSV Normandy's wreckage on the planet Alchera and learned of Shepard's death, but kept a piece of the Commander's torn off N7 armor and attached it to cover the battle damage in his chest.

-Background

-The geth were originally created by the quarians, a species of humanoid extraterrestrials known for their skills with technology and synthetic intelligence, to be "servants of the people" centuries before the events of the Mass Effect series.
-Following the geth's ubiquitous integration within quarian society, repeated interaction with their creators suggested to the geth a template for collective behaviour, and their network gradually developed the capacity for self-awareness.
-Fearing the geth's unexpected intellectual development, the quarians attempted to destroy their creations.
-This led to an uprising from the geth, and a protracted war began between the two biological and technological races, which ultimately ended with the geth seizing control of the quarian homeworld Rannoch and the exile of the surviving quarians; the former quarian territories are occupied by the geth, who adopt an isolationist outlook as a consensus, and any encroaching starship is immediately destroyed.
-In response to the outcome of the geth-quarian war, true artificial intelligence is deemed illegal within the jurisdictions under the authority of the galactic community's governing body, the Citadel Council, and most organic races hold a deep distrust of synthetic intelligence.